-The following economic factors were considered when the budget for the fiscal year ended December 31, 2022 was prepared:
+The following economic factors were considered when the budget for the fiscal year ended December 31, 2024 was prepared:

-- The District expects property tax to remain the same during 2022. - The District expects a significant grant to be received and spent on equipment in 2022. - The District expects administrative and operating expenses to decrease from prior years.
+- The District expects property tax to remain the same during 2024. - The District expects administrative and operating expenses to remain consistent from prior year.